When to Plant Tomatoes in Florida & Growing Tips

 Getting Started with Tomatoes

 Growing tomatoes is a great way for Floridians to start growing vegetables.
 No matter which part of the state you live in, you'll benefit from either long or multiple growing seasons for this hearty kitchen staple.
-Plus, learn how to grow tomatoes from seed or starter plants and you'll be armed with knowledge that you can apply to the rest of your garden.
-If you start from seed, there are hundreds of different varieties to choose from, including heirloom, beefsteak, cherry and the delicious sun sugar tomato.
+Plus, learn how to grow tomatoes from seed or young plants and you'll be armed with knowledge that you can apply to the rest of your garden.
+Either way, you'll be amazed by how many different varieties there are to choose from, including heirloom, beefsteak, cherry, and paste-style tomatoes.

 When to Plant Tomatoes